Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 ## Exercise 1: Configure SonarQube Server

 To start code analysis, we need a project to be created in the sonarqube.
+The Projects area allows you to explore projects by multiple metrics in both the overall and leak persepectives.
+Here, we focus on an individual project.

 1. Login to the sonarqube portal.